Louisville Astronomical Society

 • Curby

 We welcome the Public to join us at the James G. Baker Center for Astronomy in Curby, Indiana, one hour away from Louisville.
-Tonight the waning gibbous Moon will be 68% illuminated and 20.5 days old in this lunation for observing through our telescopes.
-This event is weather dependent so conditions may cause cancellation.
+Tonight, the Waxing Crescent Moon will be 14% illuminated and 3 days old in this lunation for observing through our telescopes.
+Saturn will also be visible tonight.

 Map to Curby